stefreschke/hwr-oop-project-template/README.md

 > :warning: This code is for educational purposes only.
 Do not rely on it!

-## Prerequisites
+## Development Prerequisites

 Installed:

 1. IDE of your choice (e.g. IntelliJ IDEA)
-2. JDK of choice installed (e.g. through IntelliJ IDEA)
+2. JDK of choice installed (JDK 21 GraalVM recommended)
 3. Maven installed (e.g. through IntelliJ IDEA)
 4. Git installed